Risk management and internal control

 - Ranking risks according to their significance and probability;

-- Making appropriate decisions to manage identified risks;
+- Making appropriate decisions to manage identified risks; and

 - Actively monitoring the steps taken to control the most significant risks.